|

 Basic Triangle Alignment (Right Side)

-called the "tandem" side of the offense.
+called the "tandem" side of the offence.

 The numbers in the diagram do not represent positions, only

-forwards at the wings, and centres in the low post.
+forwards at the wings and centres in the low post.

 I tell my players that they are not 1s, 2s, 3s, 4s or 5s but v